rishavvajpayee/truffle-contracts/README.md

 # Note
-All you port integrations are wriiten in truffle-config.js if your ganache is hosted on a different RPC server tha listed in the config file replace the Server Configurations.
+All you port integrations are wriiten in truffle-config.js if your ganache is hosted on a different RPC server than listed in the config file replace the Server Configurations.

 Thanks 👍